The difference between insolvency and bankruptcy

 Insolvency occurs when a company or individual is unable to pay its debts as they face financial difficulty.
 There are a number of insolvency procedures available so that the debtor (the company or individual facing the debt) can manage the situation well.
-Should you be faced with this, you should contact the Insolvency Service, which exists to provide the means for managing financial failure.

-You should also seek expert advice to help you deal with insolvency.
+You should seek expert advice to help you deal with insolvency.
 We understand the difficulties faced by those who are faced with insolvency – there’s a lot of jargon, information, and policies out there when it comes with insolvency management.
 That’s why, in this post, we highlight the six different types of insolvency, and explain exactly what each one means, to help you better understand the various proceedings.

 If an individual cannot pay back its debts, one of their options might be to apply for bankruptcy.
 Bankruptcy only applies to individuals, sole traders or partnerships and the whole bankruptcy period lasts around 12 months, after which the debtor (the individual who owes the money) is ‘discharged’.

 A creditor (the person who is owed money) can also apply for bankruptcy, if the individual owes at least £5,000.
 If the debtor cannot pay it back in monetary form, all assets owned by the debtor may be taken away and sold to pay off the debt.

 This type of insolvency is legally binding and should not be considered an easy way out of financial trouble.
 That’s why we advise contacting a specialised bankruptcy team to assess whether alternatives could be better suited to your circumstances.
 Bankruptcy could be the best option for those who owe more than £15,000, and are unable to meet the repayments.